held-m/bootcamp-web/README.md

 		sudo systemctl start docker.service
 		sudo systemctl enable docker.service
 		sudo groupadd docker
-		sudo gpasswd -a user yourUserName
+		sudo gpasswd -a user docker (replace UserName with your username in archlinux)

 6. Start `docker-compose up`
 7. In a browser open `http://localhost:8000` .
 You should see instruction.